Introduction

 A: Common mistakes include not reading the fine print, focusing solely on monthly payments, lacking market research, failing to negotiate end-of-lease terms, accepting the first offer, and ignoring the impact of lease terms on future flexibility.

-8. What responsibilities do businesses have regarding leased equipment insurance and maintenance?
+What responsibilities do businesses have regarding leased equipment, general liability insurance, and maintenance?

 A: Businesses are typically responsible for insuring the leased equipment against loss or damage and maintaining it in good working condition.
 Lease agreements should specify these requirements, and businesses should budget for insurance and maintenance costs.